What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What can the prudent employer do to ensure physical distancing in temporal terms?

 In order to ensure social distancing, an employer should consider changes in the working hours and shifts (e.g. by implementing staggered starting times, new shift requirements, splitting the workforce into teams etc.).
-The current German Occupational Health and Safety Ordinance specifically suggests that the workforce should be split into small teams in companies with more than ten employees.
+The current German Occupational Health and Safety Ordinance specifically suggests that the workforce should be split into small teams.
 The contact between the individual teams should be reduced to the minimum necessary for the operation.

 It is advisable to have guidelines for the use of meeting and conference rooms as well as for coffee and communication areas in place and also to define rules for visitors.